taisei-project/taisei/README.rst

 Introduction
 ------------

-Taisei Project is an open source clone of the Tōhō Project series.
-Tōhō is a one-man project of shoot-em-up games set in an isolated world full of Japanese folklore.
+Taisei Project is an open source fan-game set in the world of Tōho Project.
+It is a top-down vertical scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell."

 For gameplay instructions, read `this <doc/GAME.rst>`__.

 For the story, read `this <doc/STORY.txt>`__.
 (Warning: spoilers!)

+For more information on Tōhō Project, the series this fan-game is originally based on, `click here <https://en.wikipedia.org/wiki/Touhou_Project>`__.

 Installation
 ------------